As she sits on it, crossed-legged, she positions a brass bowl in front of her. She closes her eyes.

 “At that time, Nepalese high schools ended at grade 10,” she says.
 “There were no good colleges in Nepal, so everyone went to study abroad, where high schools went to 12th grade.
 I wanted to come to America because women have more freedom here.”

-Manaslu followed a friend to California, enrolling at UCLA, where she earned a degree in geography.
+Manaslu followed a friend to California, enrolloing at UCLA, where she earned a degree in geography.

 “I wanted to be like my father and travel the world,” she says.